EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll? | Science-Environment

 WHAT DO WE KNOW ABOUT THE BRIDGE THAT COLLAPSED?
 The Francis Scott Key Bridge was one of three ways to cross the Baltimore Harbor and handled 31,000 cars per day or 11.3 million vehicles a year.
 The steel structure is four lanes wide and sits 185 feet (56 meters) above the river.

 It opened in 1977 and crosses the Patapsco River, where U.S. national anthem author Francis Scott Key wrote the "Star Spangled Banner" in 1814 after witnessing the British defeat at the Battle of Baltimore and the British bombing of Fort McHenry.
 HOW WILL THE BRIDGE COLLAPSE IMPACT THE BALTIMORE PORT?
-Traffic was suspended at the port after the accident.
-It is one of the smallest container ports on the Northeastern seaboard, handling about a tenth of the volume that passes through the Port of New York and New Jersey.
+Traffic was suspended at the port, the 17th largest in the country.

-The flow of containers to Baltimore can likely be redistributed to bigger ports, said container shipping expert Lars Jensen.
+The flow of containers to Baltimore can likely be redistributed to bigger ports.
 However, there could be major disruptions in shipping cars, coal and sugar.
 It is the busiest U.S. port for car shipments, handling at least 750,000 vehicles in 2023, according to data from the Maryland Port Administration.

 In 2023, the port was the second busiest for coal exports.
 It is also the largest U.S. port by volume for handling farm and construction machinery, as well as agricultural products such as sugar and salt.